Dell Medical School

 From Great Ideas to Clear Results (I2R)

-Data, Epidemiology & Statistics for Clinical & Population Health Investigation
+Data, Epidemiology, Clinical Trials, & Statistics for Clinical & Population Health Investigation

-From Great Ideas to Clear Results (I2R), a year-long course starting annually in mid/late-August; it utilizes a mix of didactic and “flipped classroom” sessions and mentored laboratory exercises, with a synchronous and virtual class occurring weekly.
-Topics covered include epidemiology, study design, data computing, and biostatistics, all at an introductory level.
+From Great Ideas to Clear Results (I2R), a 10-month long course starting annually in late-August and running through late-May; it utilizes a mix of didactic and “flipped classroom” sessions and mentored laboratory exercises, with a synchronous and virtual class occurring weekly.
+Topics covered include epidemiology, study design, data computing, biostatistics, and clinical trials, all at an introductory level.
 Participants will learn to use Stata to manage and analyze data, and to interpret basic statistical analyses in the clinical literature.

 To make the course as engaging and efficacious as possible, learners are expected to attend at least 80% of classes.
 We hope this will also yield an inspirational cohort effect among the participants.